-Application to Court to classify persons as dangerous offenders serious violence offence means any of the following:
+4 Application to Court to classify persons as dangerous offenders

-- (1)The Director of Public Prosecutions may make an application to 20 the Court for the classification of a person as a dangerous offender. - (2) An application can only be made in respect of a person who has been convicted at any time, whether before or after the commencement of this Act, in Australia of a serious violence offence.
+- (1) The Director of Public Prosecutions may make an application to 20 the Court for the classification of a person as a dangerous offender. - (2) An application can only be made in respect of a person who has been convicted at any time, whether before or after the commencement of this Act, in Australia of a serious violence offence.